 Passport to Your National Parks Program: Old South Meeting House is an official Passport Cancellation Station in the National Park Service Passport Program.
 Regular admission fees apply.
 Passport Booklets are available in our Museum Shop.
 More on the National Park Passport program: http://passport.eparks.com/store.

-Special discounted admission rates are available for all school and adult groups only with advance reservations.
+Special discounted admission rates and programs are available for all school and adult groups only with advance reservations.
 To reserve your place in history call our Education Department at (617) 482-6439 or email firstname.lastname@example.org.

-Blue Star Museums (Memorial Day through Labor Day): Free admission to all active duty service members and their immediate family (up to 5 family members, including spouse, child or sibling.)
+- Blue Star Museum: Old South Meeting House is a Blue Star Museum, offering free admission to all active duty service members and their immediate family (up to 5 family members, including spouse, child or sibling.)
 Available to any bearer of a Geneva Convention Common Access Card (CAC), a DD FORM 1173, or a DD FORM 1173-1, which includes Army, Navy, Air Force, Marines, Coast Guard, National Guard, and Reserve.
 More information at the Blue Star Museums website.